pushy/pushy-demo-ios/README.md

 * Run `pod install` (ensure [CocoaPods](https://cocoapods.org/) is installed)
 * Open `PushyDemo.xcworkspace` using Xcode 8 or newer
 * Build and run the demo application on a physical iOS device
-* Copy the registration ID from the Xcode console and paste it into the [demo page](https://pushy.me/docs/resources/demo) to send yourself a test notification
+* Copy the device token from the Xcode console and paste it into the [demo page](https://pushy.me/docs/resources/demo) to send yourself a test notification

 ## More Information